-- Capital assets transferred BETWEEN financial reporting entity components should be transferred at their current carrying value, both the original cost and accumulated depreciation amounts will transfer (net book value). - Capital assets transferred FROM the general government (governmental activities) TO a proprietary fund (Enterprise business type activities) is reported as a CAPITAL CONTRIBUTION in the Proprietary Fund's operating statement. - Asset transferred FROM a Proprietary Fund (Enterprise) TO the general government would be reported as transfers in both the Proprietary Fund and the Government-Wide Statements.
+- TRANSFERS Flow of assets from one fund to another with no requirements for payments.
+EXAMPLE: - Capital assets transferred BETWEEN financial reporting entity components should be transferred at their current carrying value, both the original cost and accumulated depreciation amounts will transfer (net book value). - Capital assets transferred FROM the general government (governmental activities) TO a proprietary fund (Enterprise -business type activities) is reported as a CAPITAL CONTRIBUTION in the Proprietary Fund's operating statement. - Asset transferred FROM a Proprietary Fund (Enterprise) TO the general government would be reported as TRANSFERS in both the Proprietary Fund and the Government-Wide Statements.